 The ability to transform relevant data into meaningful, actionable and accessible reports.

 Advanced Microsoft Excel and data analysis techniques and experience with digital media marketing and analytical tools.

+Educated to degree level is desirable but candidates who can demonstrate relevant experience will be considered